rasmus-kirk/nixarr/README.md

 It's recommended that the VPN you're using has support for port forwarding.
 I suggest [AirVpn](https://airvpn.org/), since they accept Monero, but you can use whatever you want.

+## Domain Registrars

+If you need a domain registrar I suggest [Njalla](https://njal.la/), they are privacy oriented, support DDNS and accept Monero.